oikonomidisarchitects

 into an office building, Kefalari, Athens

-The rearrangement of a small sixty-year-old hotel (4 floors of 335 sq. m. area each) into an office building.
+The reconstruction of a small sixty-year-old hotel (4 floors of 340 sq.m. area each) into a state-of-the-art office building.

-The existing volume would be retained, as it exceeded by far the maximum volume allowed by current building regulations.
-However, the old structure would be fully reconfigured.
-Apart from the positioning of the peripheral structural columns, everything else would be new.
-All internal columns would be removed, the leveling and height of the floors were to be changed, a conference room with the privilege of wide open views would be added on the roof along with a roof garden, creating a fifth floor to the building, and an additional underground area would be constructed next to the existing basement, offering parking spaces under the street-level garden.
-The newly formed grid of the structure followed the non-perpendicular angle of the corner of the two streets.
+While the existing volume had to be retained, the old structure would be fully reconfigured.
+All internal columns were to be removed, the leveling and height of the floors were to be changed, a conference room would be added on the roof along with a roof garden, creating a fifth floor to the building.
+An additional underground area would be constructed adjoining to the existing basement, to offer more parking space under the street-level garden.